-Bill Wolverton an environmental scientist, who worked with NASA in the 1960’s and 70’s, was among the first to recommend the use of indoor plants for purifying the air.
+Dr Bill Wolverton, an environmental scientist who worked with NASA in the 1960’s and 70’s, was among the first to recommend the use of indoor plants for purifying the air.
 He discovered that houseplants absorbed indoor chemical pollutants, such as ammonia, formaldehyde, and benzene, found in common household products.
 He also wrote the book ‘How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office’, which has since been translated into several languages.

 Even if you use environmentally friendly products and have an air purifier to filter the dust particles, the air inside your home and office may be more polluted than the air outside.
 Indoor plants can help your home and office become healthier spaces by purifying the air of pollutants and allergens.

 My favourite is the Spathiphyllum or commonly known as the Peace Lily.
 Here is one of our plants here in the office of yours truly.

 Place a handful of these household plants, group of 10 to 15 plants is more effective than 1 or 2.
 Widely recognised for their indoor air-cleaning benefits, provides quality indoor air in your home and office –

 1. Aloe Vera: You may have dubbed aloe vera for healing sunburns, but did you know that this easy-to-grow plant is effective at absorbing pollutants (formaldehyde and benzene) found in household cleaning products, paints, inks, plastics, glue, as well as personal products (toilet paper, tissues).